Avocado Shrimp Rice Mango Salsa

 Sprinkle with toasted sesame seeds and offer extra wedges of lime on the side.
 The bowls look stunning and taste even better when you squeeze fresh lime all over right before eating.

 A bowl of food with shrimp and vegetables.
-Save This
+Save It

 A bowl of food with shrimp and vegetables. | zetluna.com